-Within the terms and conditions of the college's grant funding agreements and contracts with ESFA, the Corporation, through its Accounting Officer, is required to prepare financial statements for each financial year in accordance with the 2019 Statement of Recommended Practice - Accounting for Further and Higher Education and with the College Accounts Direction 2019 to 2020 issued by the ESFA, and which give a true and fair view of the state of affairs of the group and the parent College and the result for that year.
+Within the terms and conditions of the college's grant funding agreements and contracts with ESFA, the Corporation, through its Accounting Officer, is required to prepare financial statements for each financial year in accordance with the 2019 Statement of Recommended Practice - Accounting for Further and Higher Education and with the College Accounts Direction 2020 to 2021 issued by the ESFA, and which give a true and fair view of the state of affairs of the group and the parent College and the result for that year.

-In preparing the group and parent College financial statements, the Corporation is required to:
+In preparing the College financial statements, the Corporation is required to:

-- select suitable accounting policies and apply them consistently - make judgements and estimates that are reasonable and prudent - state whether applicable Accounting Standards have been followed, subject to any material departures disclosed and explained in the financial statements - assess the group and parent College's ability to continue as a going concern, disclosing, as applicable, matters related to going concern; and - use the going concern basis of accounting unless they either intend to liquidate the group or the parent College or to cease operations, or have no realistic alternative but to do so.
+- · select suitable accounting policies and apply them consistently - make judgements and estimates that are reasonable and prudent - state whether applicable Accounting Standards have been followed, subject to any material departures disclosed and explained in the financial statements - assess the College's ability to continue as a going concern, disclosing, as applicable, matters related to going concern; and - use the going concern basis of accounting unless they either intend to liquidate the College or to cease operations or have no realistic alternative but to do so.